Rainbow Road: Cultural impact

 Rainbow Road is referenced as a part of an Easter egg included in the programming of Tesla electric vehicles.
 According to Tesla CEO Elon Musk, once a Tesla car's autopilot mode is activated four times in quick succession, the gray road shown on the vehicle's instrument cluster would transform into a colorful path resembling Rainbow Road, with a cowbell tune playing in the background while this mode is turned on.
-In commemoration of Mario Day celebrations for March 10, 2021, Hot Wheels released a Mario Kart track set based on the course on June 24, 2021.
+In commemoration of Mario Day celebrations for 10 March 2021, Mattel produced a Hot Wheels Mario Kart track set based on the course on 24 June 2021.

-A rainbow road was created in tribute to the game and course in both iterations of Place, the communal pixel art collaboration created by Reddit for April Fools Day in 2017 and 2022.

-To coincide with the 35th Anniversary of Super Mario Bros., an ice cream cake inspired by the track was released by Cold Stone Creamery from September 30 to December 15, 2020.
+To coincide with the 35th anniversary of Super Mario Bros., an ice cream cake inspired by the track was released by Cold Stone Creamery from 30 September to 15 December 2020.

 Reception

 Rainbow Road has received a generally positive attention for its memorable music and unique visuals, as well as notoriety for its length and challenging difficulty.
 Edge Magazine described Rainbow Road as "the deadly ribbon that has entranced generations of racers".
 Gus Turner from Complex described Rainbow Road as "simultaneously the most thrilling and most devastating level in any Mario Kart title".
 Rainbow Road has appeared in multiple "top" ranking lists of the best tracks in the history of the Mario Kart franchise compiled by video game critics, including Paste Magazine, Digital Spy, Screen Rant, and GameRevolution, and TheGamer.